MarkMaaaaa/OpenPAV/README.md

 - Shixiao Liang ([LinkedIn](https://www.linkedin.com/in/hang-zhou-50722a2a5/).)

 ### External Acknowledgements:
+This project is partially supported by the Center for Connected and Automated Transportation (CCAT) project “Roadway Friction Screening and Measurement with Automated Vehicle Telematics and Control”.
 We would like to thank the collaborator Jinbiao Huo's effort in this project.